87maza/legacy/README.md

 Optional: Run
 ``gulp``

-You should not receive error, if it does please email/message me your error.
+You should not receive an error, if it does, please email/message me your error.

  Open index.html via browser